Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9oX64bJ65Cg.md

 ### Transcript

-> it was the man cannon an intended behavior for hypotubes or a bug i think it was a bug but i think we're okay with it what was the oh you mean the the cannons like they just launched yourself like that that was not intentional
+> it was the man cannon an intended behavior for hypotubes or a bug I think it was a bug but I think we're okay with it what was the oh you mean the the cannons like they just launched yourself like that that was not intentional